 The accusation of child abuse is a serious charge.
 Whether you are guilty or not, these charges can affect your reputation or career.
 You never want to take these accusations lightly.
 It is crucial to hire a skilled criminal defense lawyer to act on your behalf.
-Alexander Smith-Johnson has the experience to be your Kissimmee defense attorney in these cases.
+Ken Eulo has the experience to be your Kissimmee defense attorney in these cases.

 Under Florida law, child abuse is defined as an “intentional action causing physical or mental harm, including actions that a reasonable person would believe capable of causing damage to the child’s physical or mental health, or encouraging anyone else to do anything that could be reasonably expected to cause such harm.”